Across Eternity: Book 4 - Cover

 The group then resumed climbing the mountain, reaching the summit by noon.
 From up here, they had a view of the entire island.
 It was an ocean of greenery punctuated by towering ruins, with the faint blue of the sea visible on the edges of the horizon.

-“Hey, look down there,” said Noah, surveying the jungle with his spyglass.
+“Hey, down there,” said Noah, surveying the jungle with his spyglass.
 There was a winding scar of destruction carved across the landscape.

-“All those burned trees, it must be Gradius,” Valia replied.
+“Look at all of those burned trees, it must be Gradius,” Valia replied.
 “It looks like he’s been hacking and slashing his way through the wilderness.
 Imagine the poor creatures that crossed his path.”

 “I don’t see any fires currently burning though.
 If we’re lucky, he sank into some mud and drowned.”